 The collaboration with global marketing groups will extend into other areas too.

-SAP will support UNTIL’s Youth Climate Hack which will occur at the 2019 Youth Climate Sumnmit in New York this summer.
+SAP will support UNTIL’s Youth Climate Hack which will occur at the 2019 Youth Climate Summit in New York this summer.
 UNTIL is sponsoring hackathons on four continents where young people will have the opportunity to use open data and apply technology concepts to help solve climate challenges.
 SAP Next-Gen will support that event and will host regional hackathon winner for a finalist competition during UN General Assembly Week.

 Another area of cooperation is around SAP Next-Gen’s and Deloitte Digital’s Academy for the SDG’s.